What To Do If It Rains During Vacation?

 When it rains at Sea Ranch while on vacation all is not lost.

-The 2023 summer’s hurricanes means we no longer suffer a drought giving us great cause to celebrate rainy days.
+The 2023 hurricanes we endured early in the year means we no longer suffer a drought giving us great cause to celebrate rainy days.
 The map of California below shows our current statewide precipitation statistics as of September 2023.

 Climate Change Means We Must Adapt